CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

 In this lab, you will perform:

 - Task 1: Accessing Azure AI Foundry Resources and GPT-4o Endpoint Details
-- Task 2: Assign permissions to the Azure AI Search resource
 - Task 3: Install dependencies, create a virtual environment, and create an environment variables file.

 ## Task 1: Accessing Azure AI Foundry Resources and GPT-4o Endpoint Details